ograycode/remote-working-resources/README.md

 Remote Working Resources
 ========================

-Created as a central place to keep track of resources that make it easier to work remotely without sacrafice.
+Created as a central place to keep track of resources that make it easier to work remotely -- without sacrifice.
 This list is presented in no particular order.

 Project/Task Management
 ------------------